open-meteo/python-requests/README.md

 ### Multiple Locations / Models

 If you are requesting data for multiple locations or models, you’ll receive an array of results.
 To access all of the data, replace `response = responses[0]` with a loop that iterates through the responses array, allowing you to process each location or model’s data.
+See [multiple locations & models](#multiple-locations--models) for more information.

 ```
 ...